 top of page

-Impact on divorce finances
+Impact on divorce financial outcome

-If the inheritance is prospective the usual approach is to be whether it can be regarded as a resource that is likely to be available in the foreseeable future and will depend upon how certain it is that a party to the marriage is going to inherit and how soon that inheritance will become available.
+If the inheritance is prospective the usual approach is to consider whether it can be regarded as a resource that is likely to be available in the foreseeable future and that will depend upon how certain it is that a party to the marriage is going to inherit and how soon that inheritance will become available.

 The court of appeal held that although the wife's prospective inheritance was undoubtedly a resource that could be taken into consideration, she would receive it according to the actuarial tables as to the life expectancy of her father, not for 16+ years.
 On the facts, it was decided that the expected inheritance was not a resource of the wife for the purposes of the financial arrangements made on their divorce.